 Once we made it to the entrance of the prison, it took just a few minutes to get our audio tour headphones and head in.
 The audio tour guides you around each cell and pathway of the prison, feeding you factual and fascinating information along with inmate stories and the life of the federal prison throughout the years.
 You learn about the different escape attempts along with what life would have been like as an inmate.

 Looking through the small windows of the prison, you can begin to understand how torturous the island must have been for its inmates; being able to see the developing city that is San Francisco but never being able to get near it.

 The tour takes approximately 2.5 hours with an Alcatraz store selling the usual merchandise you would expect.
 Throughout the day there are some talks about various aspects of the prison for those who wish to learn more.

 As it was still fairly early when we finished the tour, we had no problem catching the ferry back to pier 33; which runs every 30 minutes.

 The island acted as a military prison for civil war prisoners from around 1861.
-In 1867, a brick prison was built and so came about Alcatraz; a detention centre for long term military prisoners.
+In 1867, a brick prison was built and so came about Alcatraz; a detention center for long-term military prisoners.
 In 1934, the island became a Federal Bureau of Prisons.
 Prisoners who caused problems in penitentiaries were sent to Alcatraz with most inmates being notorious bank robbers and murderers.

 We really enjoyed our time visiting Alcatraz – send us a message if you have any questions about our visit!
 Heading to San Fran?
 We have a mini-guide to help you plan your visit PLUS our top things to do, a guide to Fishermans Wharf and our day visiting the Zig Zag Lombard street.

-What is your favourite thing to do in San Francisco?
+What is your favorite thing to do in San Francisco?
 Let us know in the comments below.